saeedafra/rosa-evaluation-track/README.md

 1. You have 90 days to pass all assignments from the time you receive the invitation email to the repository.
 2. You pass an assignment ONLY when the related Merge Request is approved.
+3. Your coding style matters.
+Clean, readable, well-commented code is important.
+4. You should be proactive and independent.
+Keep in mind that the problem statements of assignments might be incomplete or even wrong.
-3. Learning how to use Git and Github are among the goals of this track.
+5. Learning how to use Git and Github are among the goals of this track.
 So in addition to C++ or MATLAB assignments, good use of git matters as well.